nexiality/documentation/commands/desktop/configureDesktopApplication.md

 }
 ```

-The "document" components is fairly straightforward - it doesn't contain any UI components.
-The title bar contains only
+The "document" components is fairly straightforward.
+It has no UI components contained in it.
+The title bar contains
-a few UI components, namely the "Minimize" button, the "Maximize" button and the "Close" button.
-But menu bar contains
+only a few UI components, namely the "Minimize" button, the "Maximize" button and the "Close" button.
+But menu bar
-quite a few menu items.
+contains quite a few menu items.
 For example:

 ![](image/Notepad%20-%20menu.png)

-This would be quite an undertaking if one's required to hand code and maintain all the XPATH for each of these menu
+This would be quite an undertaking if one is required to hand code and maintain all the XPATH for each of these menu
 items.